MetaMask/metamask-docs/snaps/reference/exports.md

 <!--/tabs-->

-### New in MetaMask Flask: Transaction Severity Level
+### New in MetaMask Flask: Transaction severity level

-A new feature in MetaMask Flask permits transaction insight Snaps to return an optional severity level of `'critical'`.
+A new feature in [MetaMask Flask](../get-started/install-flask.md) permits transaction insight snaps to return an optional severity level of `'critical'`.
-MetaMask will show a modal before the user can confirm the transaction to help ensure that the user will see the warning.
-Using the above example, to return an insight with the severity level of `'critical'`, you can do the following:
+MetaMask shows a modal before the user can confirm the transaction to help ensure that the user sees the warning.
+Using the previous example for `onTransaction`, the following code adds a single line to return an insight with the severity level of `'critical'`:

 <!--tabs-->